desihub/tutorials/README.md

 * [simulating-desi-spectra.ipynb](simulating-desi-spectra.ipynb): how to simulate your own spectra
 * [dc17a-truth.ipynb](dc17a-truth.ipynb) : connecting dc17a spectra and redshift catalog entries
     back to their input truth.
+* [RedrockOutput.ipynb](RedrockOutput.ipynb) : Understanding redrock outputs and
+    connecting the coefficients to template spectra.

 # For authors of tutorials